 e) Speculate on what might have been the cause of this localized structure surrounded by otherwise undeformed strata.

 a) Navigate along the mountain front to the southeast of Badwater.
 You should see a number of well developed alluvial fans.
 Some of these are partially cut by recent fault scarps.
 These can be quite subtle, and can quickly degrade with time.
 Make sure you are not simply looking at a channel edge scarp.
 Use the Add Path tool in Google Earth to trace out an exemplary fault scarp (or two).
-Use the Save Image option to save the image (with scale) and paste it into your word document.
+Use the Save Image option of a screen shot to save the image (with scale, an option that can be turned on and off in Google Earth) and paste the image into your word document.

 On the ground view of a recent fault scarp (red arrows) in Death Valley.

 b) At a larger scale if the mountain front marks the approximate position of an active fault, how much can the orientation change in degrees at the scale of kms.

 c) Starting from the Badwater alluvial fan, measure and list here the spacings between the 6 alluvial fans to the south (from apex to apex).
 What is average spacing?

 d) Considering this is Death Valley, what might the very white area represent?